 Heating, ventilation and air conditioning (HVAC) system

-- Inside: Replace the filter on your furnace, and schedule a service call to make sure the unit is in good working order as you move from season to season.
+- Inside: Replace the filter on your furnace and the battery on your thermostat.
+Plus schedule a service call to make sure the unit is in good working order as you move from season to season.
 Program your thermostat to adjust the heat level when you are gone at work or school.
 Remove and store any portable window air conditioning units, and be sure to completely seal the window(s) once the unit is removed.

 - Outside: Clear any debris or branches from the HVAC unit.

 - Inside: Change direction of interior fans to clockwise rotation to circulate hot air from the ceiling down to the living space.

 - If you plan to use it, schedule an inspection and service by a professional to make sure your chimney is clear of debris and your fireplace is in good working order.